 Within the 18 months program the research school comprise:

-- 4 online courses focusing on contemporary methods, including bioinformatics, liquid biopsy, epigenetics and translational cancer research
+- 4 online courses focusing on contemporary methods, including medical bioinformatics, liquid biopsy, epigenetics in cancer research and translational cancer research

 - One online course in clinical trials in cancer

 - An exchange program between clinical and preclinical fellows.

 Admission - closed - new application round Autumn 2024

 Applications will be reviewed by an admissions committee, and students are selected on the basis of their academic record and personal motivation statement.
 A letter of support from the supervisor, a short CV (including a list of publications, if any) are required.
 Applicants should have at least two years left of their PhD studies.